robjellis/lalonde/README.md

-## Forked copy of the LaLonde dataset in CSV format
+## Forked copy of the Lalonde dataset in CSV format

 ### Used by MatchIt in R:
 https://gking.harvard.edu/matchit